How to Maximize Your Personal Line of CreditPublished on March 24, 2019 by CreditFresh

-You’re considering getting a line of credit and you want to use it wisely.
-Perhaps you’ve heard that properly leveraging a revolving line of credit can actually help you build your credit.
+Are you considering getting a line of credit and want to make sure you use it wisely?
+Perhaps you’ve heard that properly leveraging a revolving line of credit may help you build your credit history if your payments are reported to a credit bureau.
 Or maybe, your credit is less-than-perfect right now and you may not be sure if you even qualify for one.

 Like any financial venture, getting the most out of your line of credit is all about knowing as much as you can going into it, and making a solid plan of action for when you have it.

 Today, we are going to give you the information you need to see exactly what a personal line of credit is, and how it differs from other types of borrowing.
 We will also explore how you may use one and get the full benefit of its flexibility and potential.

 The Basics: What is a Revolving Line of Credit?

 A line of credit is a form of “revolving credit.”
 This means a borrower has access to a credit limit, instead of the lump sum of money that one would get with a personal loan.

 A revolving line of credit may offer more flexibility than a traditional loan.
 The borrower is certainly under no obligation to use the entire line of credit.
 They may have a line of credit for $3000, but they’re free to simply use $300.

 How Do I Apply For a Line of Credit?

 For years, banks or non-bank brick and mortar lenders were the primary providers of lines of credit.